gomorpheus/morpheus-docs/release_notes/compatibility.rst

 - ElasticSearch updated to 7.8.1^
 - Java for ElasticSearch updated to 14.0.2^
 - NGINX updated to 1.19.1^
+- RabbitMQ updated to 3.8.5^

-^ Indicates features and fixes included in 4.2.2-3 release packages
+^ Indicates service version changes included in 4.2.2-3 release packages

 |morphver| Service Version Compatibility
 ----------------------------------------